Structure fault diameter of hypercubes: Introduction

 In this paper, we propose two novel extensions of the fault diameter, defined based on the concepts of structure connectivity and substructure connectivity.
 The $W$-\textit{structure fault diameter}, denoted as $D_f(G;W)$, of a connected graph $G$ with $W$-structure connectivity $\kappa(G;W)$, is the maximum diameter of any subgraph of $G$ obtained by removing up to $\kappa(G;W) - 1$ $W$-structures.
 Similarly, the $W$-\textit{substructure fault diameter}, denoted as $D^s_f(G;W)$, of $G$ with $W$-substructure connectivity $\kappa^s(G;W)$, is the maximum diameter of any subgraph of $G$ obtained by removing up to $\kappa^s(G;W) - 1$ $W$-substructures.
 Importantly, when $W$ is a single vertex (i.e., $K_1$), the $W$-structure fault diameter and $W$-substructure fault diameter reduce to the traditional fault diameter.
-Furthermore, it can be observed from the definitions that $D^s_f(G;W) \geq D_f(G;W)$.
+Note that the $W$-structure connectivity is defined based on $W$-structure sets, i.e., a $W$-structure set is a set of graphs whose every element is isomorphic to $W$.
+Similarly, the $W$-substructure connectivity is defined based on $W$-substructure sets, i.e., a $W$-substructure set is a set of graphs whose every element is isomorphic to a connected subgraph of $W$.
+This means that every element in a $W$-substructure is allowed to be isomorphic to $W$.
+So, by definition of $W$-structure fault diameter and $W$-substructure fault diameter, one can infer that $D_f(G;W)\le D^s_f(G;W)$ when $\kappa(G;W)=\kappa^s(G;W)$.
+For instance, for the structure $K_{1,2}$ and a graph $G$, we set $\mathcal{W}_1$ as a $K_{1,2}$-structure set and $\mathcal{W}_2$ as a $K_{1,2}$-substructure set.
+This implies that every element in $\mathcal{W}_1$ is $K_{1,2}$, yet elements in $\mathcal{W}_2$ may be $K_1$, $K_{1,1}$, or $ K_{1,2}$.
+So, when $\kappa(G;W)=\kappa^s(G;W)$, the choice range of structures in $\mathcal{W}_2$ is broader than $\mathcal{W}_1$.
+This infer that $D_f(G;W)$ dose not exceed $D^{s}_f(G;W)$ if $\kappa(G;W)=\kappa^s(G;W)$.

 The $n$-dimensional hypercube $Q_n$, known for its symmetry, scalability, and fault tolerance, is one of the most popular interconnection networks.
+For more relevant research, we can refer to \cite{04,05,06,07,18,31,32}.
 It is well established that the diameter $D(Q_n)$ and the fault diameter $D_f(Q_n)$ of $Q_n$ are $n$ and $n + 1$, respectively.
 In this paper, we extend these results by proving the following: